risk-first/website/Glossary.md

 Agency is the capacity of an actor to act in a given environment.
 We use the term _agent_ to refer to any process, person, system or organisation with agency.

+## Balance Of Risk

+The distribution of possible returns, given the set of risks you face from your position on the [Risk Landscape](#risk-landscape).

 ### Feedback Loop

 The process of testing an [Internal Model](#internal-model), through [taking action](#taking-action) to [Meet Reality](#meet-reality).
 Typically, we talk about short or long feedback loops, depending on the intervals between [Meeting Reality](#meet-reality).